top of page

 • Make a mark next to each name after the person has responded.
 This avoids confusion and shows which participants are less active.
 Use it to ask for additional comments - some people need encouragement.

 • After a player answers a CHOICE and SMARTS cards, ask others for their answers or comments on the question as well.
-This animates the session, makes it less formal, and increases the fun aspect of the game as well as enriching learning from each other.
+This animates the session, makes it less formal, and increases the fun aspect of the game as well as enriches the learning from each other.
 GUIDE, RISK and SHARE generally ask for some form of response from the group as well as the player who drew the card, so encourage it.
-While some groups or individuals may appear hesitant at first, if the facilitator creates a friendly and encouraging attitude the participants will connect well participate more fully.
+While some groups or individuals may appear hesitant at first, if the facilitator creates a friendly and encouraging attitude the participants will connect well and participate more.

 • When there are multiple breakout rooms, keep time and save the last 5 minutes for a debrief on the experience and learning before coming back to the main room.
 There should be a Debrief instruction card in the PowerPoint set.
 The organizer or main facilitator may choose to modify the questions on the Debrief card to suit the learning objectives and needs of the group.